togrupe/dlive-midi-tools/README.md

 - HPF on, HPF value, and Mute Groups for Avantis are currently not possible due to technical limitations on API.

 #### Issues fixed
+- On some systems, there was a strange mouse click behaviour
+- Button size fixed
 #### Known issues

 ### v2.8.2